BSc Neuroscience and Psychology at King's – Welcome to our new students for 2021

-King’s will be running induction events online from Monday 14 September.
-However, the induction activities that are specific to your BSc Neuroscience and Psychology degree programme will begin on Tuesday 14 September, and continue through the two weeks leading up to the start of teaching on Monday 27 September.
+King’s will be running induction events from Monday 13 September.
+The induction activities that are specific to your BSc Neuroscience and Psychology degree programme will begin on Tuesday 14 September, and continue through the two weeks leading up to the start of teaching on Monday 27 September.

-Over the week, there will be a large number of activities.
-These activities are designed to give you the skills and information that you need to get started on your degree.
+Over the two weeks, there will be a number of activities that are designed to give you the skills and information that you need to get started on your Neuroscience and Psychology degree.
 Some activities will be at a specific time, and others you can choose when you do them.
 There will be two large online events to give you an overview of your first term on the Neuroscience and Psychology degree.
-These will be on Monday 21 September (1300-1400) and Thursday 24 September (1300-1400).
-You will also be allocated a time for some groupwork induction activities, either on Tuesday 22nd or Wednesday 23rd September.
-These allocated times cannot be determined until nearer the date.
-In this groupwork induction session you will meet some of your fellow students and teachers, your Personal Tutor and your ‘Buddies’ (Year 2 or 3 psychology students who have offered to help you settle into university life).
-These groupwork sessions will take place remotely.
-There will also be a number of activities that will familiarise you with the resources and online systems that you will be using for your learning on the degree.
-We recommend that you do these activities on Tuesday 22nd or Wednesday 23rd, fitting them around the time that you are given for your groupwork induction session.
-Therefore, please keep 23 and 24 September clear in your diary for your degree induction activities.
+These will be on Tuesday 14 September (1100-1230) and Tuesday 21 September (1100-1230).
+In the first week of induction activities, you will receive an invitation to meet with your Personal Tutor in a group session held at the Denmark Hill campus.
+There will also be an additional event that will familiarise you with the resources and online systems on Thursday 16th at 11:00.
+Therefore, please keep some space clear in your diary on those days for your degree induction activities.

 Here is a summary of what happens each day of Welcome and Induction week:

-You take four compulsory modules in Term 1.
-These modules are completed in Term 1, each one ending with an examination in the new calendar year (Examination Week is Friday 8 January to Thursday 14 January 2021).
+You take four compulsory modules in Term 1, each one ending with an examination in the new calendar year (Examination Week is Monday 10 January to Friday 14 January 2022).